The Ghost of Rosy Taylor: Plot

 When she returns to the Du Vivier mansion, Rhoda finds a letter from Mrs. Du Vivier, saying that she is pleased with the work, and some of her cast-off dresses for Rosy Taylor to wear.
 While wearing the dress, she is found by Jacques, who initially mistakes her for his sister.
 While Rhoda is explaining herself to Jacques, Mrs. Du Vivier (Howard) meets her friend Mrs. Herriman-Smith (Kluge) and thanks her for her recommendation of Rosy Taylor.
 Mrs. Herriman-Smith tells her that Taylor has been dead for weeks.
 Wondering who has been cleaning the house all this time, the women race back to the Du Vivier mansion to investigate.

 Jacques, meanwhile, when Rhoda shows him a letter of her father's with her full name, asks her to remain while he makes some enquiries.
 It is at this point what Mrs. Du Vivier and Mrs. Herriman-Smith arrive at the house, and mistake Rhoda cleaning with windows with a long mop as a ghostly apparition.
 They telephone the police, who arrive at the same moment as a worker from the reformatory seeking their escaped inmate, and Rhoda is taken into custody before Jacques can return.

 After everyone comes together at the offices of the reformatory, Jacques and Rhoda are able to prove to Joseph Sayles, with the aid of her father’s letter, that Rhoda is his niece.
-Jacques introduces Rhoda to his sister as the ghost of Rosy Taylor, who, he says, will haunt him for the rest of his life.
+Jacques introduces Rhoda to his sister as the ghost of Rosy Taylor, who, he says, “Will haunt me for the rest of my life.”